kujaku11/MTarchive/docs/source/basics.rst

 	2020-06-26T15:01:05 - mth5.mth5.MTH5.close_mth5 - INFO - Flushed and
 	closed example_02.mth5

 .. note:: Once a MTH5 file is closed any data contained within cannot be accessed.
-All groups are weakly referenced, therefore once the file closes the group can no longer access the HDF5 group and you will get a message like
+All groups are weakly referenced, therefore once the file closes the group can no longer access the HDF5 group and you will get a similar message as below.
+This is to remove any lingering references to the HDF5 file which will be important for parallel computing.

 >>> 2020-06-26T15:21:47 - mth5.groups.Station.__str__ - WARNING - MTH5 file is closed and cannot be accessed.
 MTH5 file is closed and cannot be accessed.

 A MTH5 object is represented by the file structure and can be displayed at anytime from the command line.